symblai/symbl-docs/introduction.md

 👋 Welcome to Symbl documentation!

-Whether you're looking to understand Symbl's capabilities or get started with our APIs, we have you covered!
+Whether you're looking to understand Symbl's capabilities or get started with our APIs, we've got you covered!

 <div class="row">
   <div class="column">